 A photo posted by on

 AI imagery is everywhere, so perhaps I shouldn't be surprised.
 But this is Coca-Cola – and one of its most iconic campaigns.
 It seems like such an unnecessary and uncreative use of AI.
 No matter how massively AI video has improved in recent months, it still looks weird (and cheap).
-The shots of the dog and the polar bear in the new Coca-Cola Christmas ad look like experimental test footage from an early Meta Movie Gen research paper.
+The shots of the dog and the polar bear in the new Coca-Cola Christmas ad look like experimental test footage cut and pasted from an early Meta Movie Gen research paper.
 If this is good enough for one of the world's biggest drinks brands, it lowers the standard for everyone.

 There are other parts of the campaign that are more interesting.
 There's a website where users can create their own snow globe by telling an AI Santa about a magical Christmas memory.
 I couldn't get it to work, but it's at least a more interesting and interactive use of AI, following on from the AI greetings cards stunt last year.